[True story] We tested Beyond's "free dress code" to see just how free it is!

 Hello.
 I'm Miyoshi, the recruiter.

-You often see the phrase "dress code is casual" on job postings and recruitment materials.
+You often see the phrase "casual dress code" on job postings and recruitment materials.

-But when it comes to an interview or your first day at work, you might be worried, wondering, "Is a hoodie really okay?" or "Will my blonde hair stand out?"
+But when it comes to the interview or your first day of work, you start to worry, "Is a hoodie really okay?" or "Will my blonde hair stand out?"

 Beyond has a dress code policy, so each employee can work in their own style